With imperfect credit or without a credit history at all, people try to avoid a hassle of applying for a credit card and look for easier solutions.

 Let’s have a look at the most popular options.
 You can jump to the article section using quick links below or read the full article:

 Best cards are the ones that are easy to get approved for, provide a credit line with no security deposit and doesn't charge excessive fees.
-Credit One Bank® Visa® Credit Card with 1% Cash Back is a great example of such offer.
+If you have a Poor or Bad credit rating - the best unsecured credit cards available are Credit One Bank® Visa® Credit Card with 1% Cash Back or Indigo® MasterCard® for Less than Perfect Credit

 |intro purchase APR||regular APR|